boto/boto/boto/aws100/README.txt

 >>> rs = c.get_all_distributions()
 >>> rs
-[<boto.aws100.distribution.DistributionSummary instance at 0xe8d4e0>,
+[<boto.cloudfront.distribution.DistributionSummary instance at 0xe8d4e0>,
- <boto.aws100.distribution.DistributionSummary instance at 0xe8d788>]
+ <boto.cloudfront.distribution.DistributionSummary instance at 0xe8d788>]

 This returns a list of DistributionSummary objects.
 Note that paging is not yet supported!
 To get a DistributionObject from a